ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

 - [ ] Is this design good enough to use as a framework for future RFCs?
 - [ ] Does this design require any changes to the current implementation?
-  - [ ] Implement chain order consensus rule (check previous block hash and height)
+  - [ ] Implement block height consensus rule (check previous block hash and height)
   - [ ] Check that the `BlockVerifier` performs checks in the following order:
     - verification, deferring dependencies as needed,
     - await dependencies,